Jur1ng/StudySpark/README.md

 ### 1. Open the app (be it with the link or locally)
 ### 2. Upload a PDF document (Has to be text, not a scan, photo, etc.)
 ### 3. Now you can one of the following:
-#### 3.1 Generate document summary - choose your prefered summary format and length, and press "Generate Summary"
+#### 3.1 Generate document summary - choose your preferred summary format and length, and press "Generate Summary"
-#### 3.2 Chat with an "Assistant" - just ask a question regarding the paper, and recieve an answer
+#### 3.2 Chat with an "Assistant" - just ask a question regarding the paper, and receive an answer
 #### 3.3 Generate a quiz - Pick a number of questions, press "Generate Quiz" and you get to solve a quiz about the document